YMMV tropes for The Simpsons

 episode Marge Vs. The Monorail.

 - Big Lipped Alligator Moment: The Flintstones part (where Homer sings the Flintstones theme as he's driving home from work) at the beginning of the episode.
 It has no place in the actual plot and it's never mentioned again.
+It's just there because it's funny.

 - Crowning Music of Awesome / Ear Worm: MONO-RAAAAILLLL!